natict/linux-metrics/docs/cpu-load.md

 	 - `sar -q <interval> <count>`
 		 - `-q` queue length and load averages
 	 - or  simply `uptime`
+ - Use eBPF based tools to observe the run queue: `runqlat` and `runqlen`

 #### Next: [Context Switches](cpu-ctxt.md)